 Unfortunately, Teradata (the company) does not offer any tool which would allow automatizing this task.

 Usually, analysis requires counting the number of distinct values per table column.
-Counting is resource and time intense for huge tables.
+Counting is resource and time intensive for huge tables.

 Luckily, with Teradata 14.10, we have a less costly method available: